AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

 As of midnight today, the users that have stopped moderation activities have [selected three representatives][5] to be our voice in conversations with Stack Exchange and listed the conditions for ending the strike.

- - A retraction of the of the prohibition of moderating GPT content.
+ - A retraction of the prohibition of moderating GPT content.
  - The private policy on GPT content that was issued to moderators must be revealed publicly.
- - The data dumps must be re-enabled and SEDE and API access guarenteed.
+ - The data dumps must be re-enabled and SEDE and API access guaranteed.
  - Stack Exchange, Inc. must communicate, gather feedback, and act on that feedback before making major policy or software changes to the public platform.

 I want to point out that there is nothing here about GPT detection tools.
-That's because this isn't the reasong for the strike.
+That's because this isn't the reason for the strike.
 Despite what Stack Exchange has said in their messages to the press, [this isn't about detection tools][6].
 (I also have [an answer][7] on that question about the policy's origination.)